 WHAT IS BOUNDARY SCAN?

-(JTAG) Boundary Scan a method of testing modern Printed Circuit Boards (PCBs) after assembly.
+(JTAG) Boundary Scan a method of modern Printed Circuit Boards test (PCBs) after assembly.
 Using the dedicated test logic built into many of today’s integrated circuits (ICs), boundary-scan checks if each device is correctly inserted and soldered onto the PCB.
 Boundary scan is also widely used as a debugging method to watch integrated circuit pin states, measure voltage, or analyze sub-blocks inside an integrated circuit.

 Typical devices that incorporate boundary-scan technology include CPLDs, FPGAs, microprocessors, DSPs, ASICs, bus logic, SERDES, telecom encoders, PHYs and Bridges (PCI/PCIe).